UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch2.md

 For the JIT Kaleidoscope samples the target is the native host system so that is the only target registered.

 Once LLVM is initialized the Kaleidoscope parser is created.
 The ReplParserStack contains the support for parsing the Kaleidoscope language from the REPL loop interactive input.
-The stakc also maintains the global state of the runtime, which controls the language features enabled, and if user defined operators are enabled, contains the operators defined along with their precednece.
+The stack also maintains the global state of the runtime, which controls the language features enabled, and if user defined operators are enabled, contains the operators defined along with their precedence.

 ```C#
 var parser = new ReplParserStack( LanguageLevel.SimpleExpressions );
 ```

 After the parser is created the code generator is constructed.
 The code generator is responsible for most of the real work of the language.
 The implementation of the generator is different for each chapter.
-Howver, since the generator is based on the ANTLR4 generated KaleidoscopeParserListener (using a visitor pattern), and the chapters build on one another, for the most part, it is fairly easy to diff the generators for each chapter to see the changes needed to introduce the feauture the chapter introduces.
+However, since the generator is based on the ANTLR4 generated KaleidoscopeParserListener (using a visitor pattern), and the chapters build on one another, for the most part, it is fairly easy to diff the generators for each chapter to see the changes needed to introduce the feature the chapter introduces.
 Each chapter will go into more details on this.
 Since the generator usually allocates resources in Llvm.NET it implements IDisposable to ensure they are released as early as possible.